Paragon 120v Kilns

 Top Load and Front Load

-- Many of these Paragon kilns will fire hot enough for ceramics (clay and glaze), but some will not and are best used for enameling, glass, jewelry, china painting and firing overglazes.
+- Many of these Paragon kilns will fire hot enough for ceramics, as well as clay and glaze, but some will not and are best used for enameling, glass, jewelry, china painting and firing overglazes.

 - Each Paragon kiln description will have either a maximum temperature, or a maximum Cone.
 If a Cone level is specified, then the kiln can be used for ceramics (or anything else).
 Temperatures from 2000 degrees and lower are used for the other purposes only.
 Please note that 120v limits the size a kiln can be, because there is only so much power available.
 For larger kilns you will need to go to 24

 ParagonTop Load Kilns

 - 66, 1613, 82

 - 23, 24, 99, Viking 24 True Cone 10